IMSA Rolex Daytona 24: Debut Delivered!!!

 Qualifying: P7 – GTP

-Race Result: P7 – GTP (Finished on the Lead Lap)
+Race Result: P7 – GTP (Lead Lap, 70 seconds from the winner)

 Next Up: Sebring 12 Hours